Topper Headon: After the Clash

-After leaving the Clash, he was considered as drummer in Mick Jones's post-Clash band Big Audio Dynamite and played in a short-lived group called Samurai, with bassist Pete Farndon, guitarist Henry Padovani, organist Mick Gallagher, and vocalist Steve Allen (formerly of Deaf School).
+After leaving the Clash, he was considered as drummer in Mick Jones's post-Clash band Big Audio Dynamite and played in a short-lived group called Samurai, with bassist Pete Farndon, guitarist Henry Padovani (from the Police), organist Mick Gallagher (from the Blockheads), and vocalist Steve Allen (formerly of Deaf School).
 Headon subsequently focused on recording a solo album, Waking Up (1986), which featured Mick Gallagher, Bobby Tench and Jimmy Helms.
 He also released a cover version of the Gene Krupa instrumental "Drumming Man" as a single, which featured Headon's "DuKane Road" on the B-side.
 His own composition "Hope for Donna" was included on the Mercury Records sampler Beat Runs Wild, in the same year.
 During the 1980s Headon produced albums for New York band Bush Tetras.
 In 1989 he contributed drums to the punk rock band Chelsea's Underwraps (1989).

 During the late 1980s Headon drove mini-cabs to finance his heroin addiction, and later busked on the London Underground with bongo drums.